SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/performance-metrics.md

 ## Windows

-This page has instructions for setting up the performance metrics script on Windows OS for the Oracle app.
+This section has instructions for setting up the performance metrics script on Windows OS for the Oracle app.

 The script was developed and tested on:
 * Windows Server 2019 standard, Python (3.7.10), Oracle Database 19c (19.3) for Microsoft Windows x64 (64-bit)